-Field evaluation of the reference collection of chickpea germplasm devoid of the wild accessions and very long duration accessions (n = 280) was conducted during the post-rainy and summer season of 2009-10 in two sowing dates (normal and late sowing) on a Vertisol (fine montmorillonitic isohyperthermic typic pallustert) at ICRISAT, Patancheru (17° 30'N; 78° 16'E; altitude 549 m) in peninsular India and in an Inceptisol (sandy loam) at the New Research Farm, Indian Institute of Pulses Research, Kanpur in northern India.
-The soil depth of the field used at ICRISAT was $\geq 1.2 \text{ m}$ and known to retain about 230 mm of plant available water.
-The soil depth and maximum retainable water were 1.5 m and 180 mm at Kanpur.
-At ICRISAT, the field used was solarized using polythene mulch during the preceding summer to sanitize the field, particularly to eradicate wilt-causing fungus Fusarium oxysporum f. sp. ciceri.
+Field evaluation of the reference collection of chickpea germplasm devoid of the wild accessions and very long duration accessions (n=280) was conducted during the postrainy and summer season of 2009-10 in two sowing dates (normal and late sowing) on a Vertisol (fine montmorillonitic isohyperthermic typic pallustert) at ICRISAT, Patancheru (17° 30' N; 78° 16' E; altitude 549 m) in peninsular India and in an Inceptisol (Sandy loam) at the New Research Farm, Indian Institute of Pulses Research, Kanpur in northern India.
+The soil depth of the field used at ICRISAT was ≥1.2 m and known to retain about 230 mm of plant available water.
+The soil depth and maximum retainable water was 1.5 m and 180 mm at Kanpur.
+At ICRISAT, the field used was solarized using polythene mulch during the preceding summer to sanitize the field, particularly to eradicate wilt causing fungus Fusarium oxysporum f. sp. ciceri.
 After the soil solarization in summer, the field was kept fallow.
-At Kanpur, the soil was deep ploughed twice and kept fallow after harvest of green gram (mung bean) in the end of September, for another one and half months, before sowing chickpea.
+At Kanpur, the soil was deep ploughed twice and kept fallow after harvest of greengram (mungbean) in the end of September, for another one and half months, before sowing chickpea.

 At ICRISAT, the field was prepared into a broad bed and furrows with 1.2 m wide beds flanked by 0.3 m furrows for the normal time sowing, while it was 60 cm ridges and furrows for the late sowing.
-Surface application and incorporation of 18 kg N/ha and 20 kg P/ha as diammonium phosphate were carried out before sowing.
-The plot size was 4×0.75 m with a 30×10 cm spacing for the normal sowing and $2 \times 0.6 \text{ m}$ (one row) with a $60 \times 10 \text{ cm}$ spacing for the late sowing.
-The design was a 14×20 alpha design (280 accessions) with three replications in normal and two in late sowings.
-The normal time sown crop was grown under receding soil moisture condition without any irrigation (apart from a post-sowing irrigation), while it was optimally irrigated in late sown condition receiving irrigations on 0, 18, 30, 35, 45, 55, 65 and 75 d after sowing.
+Surface application and incorporation of 18 kg N ha-1 and 20 kg P ha-1 as di-ammonium phosphate was carried out before sowing.
+The plot size was 4 m $\times$ 0.75 m with a 30 $\times$ 10 cm spacing for the normal sowing and 2m x 0.6m (one row) with a 60 $\times$ 10 cm spacing for the late sowing.
+The design was a 14 x 20 alpha design (280 accessions) with three replications in normal and two in late sowings.
+The normal time sown crop was grown under receding soil moisture condition without any irrigation (apart from a post-sowing irrigation) while it was optimally irrigated in late sown condition receiving irrigations on 0, 18, 30, 35, 45, 55, 65 and 75 days after sowing.
 Seeds were treated with 0.5% Benlate® (E.I.
 DuPont India Ltd., Gurgaon, India) + Thiram® (Sudhama Chemicals Pvt.
-Ltd., Gujarat, India) mixture in both the sowings.
-The normal sown experiment was planted on 31st October 2009 in 30×10 cm spacing, and the late sown one was planted on 2nd February 2010 in 60×10 cm spacing with two seeds per hill that was later thinned to one.
+Ltd. Gujarat, India) mixture in both the sowings.
+The normal sown experiment was planted on 31 Oct 2009 in 30 $\times$ 10cm spacing and the late sown one on 2 Feb 2010 in 60 $\times$ 10cm spacing with two seeds per hill that was later thinned to one.
 During both the plantings, the fields were inoculated with Rhizobium strain IC 59 using liquid inoculation method (Brockwell, 1982).
 A 50 mm irrigation through perforated pipes was applied the next day to ensure complete emergence.
-Need-based insecticide sprays against pod borer (Helicoverpa armigera) were provided, and the plots were kept weed free by manual weeding.
+Need-based insecticide sprays against pod borer (Helicoverpa armigera) were provided and the plots were kept weed free by manual weeding.